 A farmer’s daughter from Cornwall, I studied German and Russian at Newnham College Cambridge.
 After training in social work at the Universities of Chicago and Newcastle I started out as a psychiatric social worker before becoming an Oxford tutor.
 I am now an Emeritus Fellow of Green Templeton College, Oxford.

-My second novel, as yet unpublished, won first prize in the Oak Tree Press annual novel contest.
+My second novel, Makeover, won first prize in the Oak Tree Press annual novel contest and was long listed in the Flash500 novel competition.

 I belong to a writers’ group run by Blackwell’s Bookshop and The Oxford Editors, The Oxford Writers Group, Writers in Oxford and The Society of Authors.
 I am a regular performer at a story-telling club.